elixir-europe/elixir-smp-lesson/docs/chapters/stage2_construction.md

 **1. Describe what are the key decisions that need to be made during the Construction phase.**

+During the Construction phase, there are two main types of decisions that should be taken:
+1. How will you test your software?
+How will you make sure it works as intended?
+This also includes decisions about sample input data that will be used to test the software, as well as decisions about what will be the output of your software.
+2. How are you going to document your code?
+The documentation should describe not only what the various parts of code do, but also the actual scope, goals and purpose of the software and how to test it.
+Therefore, you should decide what would be effective ways to document your software.

+### Testing or ensuring software functions as intended

 >#### Learning experience:
-> In small groups groups, learners will try to answer the following questions:
+> Learners answer the following questions in a shared document:
+> - Do you test your software?
-> - Which testing approach will be used (including the list of the types of test implemented and relevant test parameters)?
+> - Which testing approach do you use normally?
+Would you be able to make a list of the types of test implemented and relevant test parameters?
+> - Which testing approach did you use to test the software at hand?
 > - Does the testing approach also include sample example input and output files?
-> - What are the actual scope, goals and purpose of the software?
-How will these be documented?
-> They will write their answers in a shared document.
+> > They will write their answers.
 > The instructor will discuss the answers and use the discussion as a starting point to deliver the following narrative.

-#### NEXT TIME: RESTART FROM HERE
->#### Narrative:
+> #### Narrative...............................
 > - How to test your software (different types of testing approaches)
 >   --> None, Unit, Integration, Functional, End-to-end, Linting, Regression, Frontend - GUI, Other (e.g.)
 > - Features of example input and output files (recommendations on how to create "ideal" test files)
 > - Effective ways to document your software

+### Documenting your code

+>#### Learning experience:
+> Learners answer the following questions in a shared document:
+> - What are the actual scope, goals and purpose of the software?
+How will these be documented?
+> - What type of documentation is available or do you plan to make available?
+> The instructor will discuss the answers and use the discussion as a starting point to deliver the following narrative.

+> #### Narrative..................................
+> Different approaches to documenting software

 **2. For each decision, explain why it’s important.**
 - testing approach needs to be defined (incl. the list of the types of test implemented and relevant test parameters)